wobsoriano/vue-motion-one/README.md

 app.mount('#app')
 ```

-You can now animate any component using `v-animate`.
+You can now animate any component using `v-animate` directive.

 ```html
 <template>